boazbk/tcs/lec_10_efficient_alg.md

 So far we have been concerned with which functions are _computable_ and which ones are not.
-In this chapter we look at the finer question of  the _time_ that it takes to compute functions, as a function of their input length.
+In this chapter we look at the finer question of  the _time_ that it takes to compute functions, as a _function of their input length_.
 This is extremely important in the practice of computing.
 In introductory courses,  coding interviews, and actual algorithm design, terms such as "$O(n)$ running time" are often used in an informal way.
 People don't have a precise definition of what a linear-time algorithm is, but rather assume that "they'll know it when they see it".